-\OR : Set the current operation to OR.
+- \0R : Set the current operation to OR.

-\AN: Set the current operation to AND.
+- \AN : Set the current operation to AND.

-XR: Set the current operation to XOR.
+- \XR : Set the current operation to XOR.

-D: Tag to change the active display number.
+- D : Tag to change the active display number.

-G: Tag to change the active group number.

-• : Used like a comma to delimit numbers.
+- : Used like a comma to delimit numbers.

 - : Used to specify a range of points.

-Spaces included here are for readability purposes only.
+Note: Spaces included here are for readability purposes only.